 As a bonus, CalDigit’s TS3 dock supplies a constant 85W of power to my MacBook Pro with the same cable that connects my peripherals.
 This means I don’t even have to use my Apple AC adapter when I’m at home anymore.
 Instead, I resort to keeping said AC adapter in my travel bag for when I’m mobile.

 The TS3 is compact, while many other Thunderbolt 3 docks on the market are too long for everything I own to fit beside them on my desk.
-With its all-in-one design, the TS3 is the perfect desk companion for my MacBook Pro.
+With its all-in-one design, the TS3 is the perfect desk companion for my MacBook Pro, and Andrew agrees in his YouTube video below:

 If you’re interested in one for your MacBook Pro, they can be had from Amazon for $299.99.